-I, , agree that any information acquired regarding stud dent athletes or patients during clinical experiences is to be held in the strictest of confidence.
-I nformation regarding the patients' overall health will be used solely for the purpose of education a and treatment.
-The above na med further agrees to hold any information including playing status due to injury/illness in confidence and shall not disclose any information to a third party, e.g. coaches, friends, team mates, social media, etc. The above na the demerit po med student understands that any violation of this policy will result in activation of olicy.
-I have read th access to. e above and agree to maintain the confidentiality of all information that I have ATS Signatur re Date
+I, , agree that any information acquired regarding student athletes or patients during clinical experiences is to be held in the strictest of confidence.
+Information regarding the patients' overall health will be used solely for the purpose of education and treatment.

+The above named further agrees to hold any information including playing status due to injury/illness in confidence and shall not disclose any information to a third party, e.g. coaches, friends, teammates, social media, etc.

+The above named student understands that any violation of this policy will result in activation of the demerit policy.

+I have read the above and agree to maintain the confidentiality of all information that I have access to.

+ATS Signature

+Appendix I